Thursday, June 18, 2026

 Slav Defense: position after 1.d4 d5 2.c4 c6

 A solid alternative to the QGD.
-Black supports d5 with ...c6 instead of ...e6, keeping the c8 bishop free to develop to f5 or g4 before being locked behind the e6 pawn.
+In the Slav Defense, Black supports d5 with ...c6 instead of ...e6, keeping the c8 bishop free to develop to f5 or g4 before being locked behind the e6 pawn.
 ECO codes D10-D19.
 Main systems: Exchange Slav, Slow Slav, Semi-Slav (transposing via 3.Nc3 Nf6 4.Nf3 e6), and the Chebanenko (4...a6).

 The Slav is significantly less theoretical than the QGD or Nimzo, especially in the Exchange and Slow lines.
 Black aims for solid development and equal play.
 Best for players who want a low-maintenance defense to 1.d4 and don't mind a slightly more passive game.